 Students’ mindsets – their beliefs about their intelligence - influence how they respond to academic challenges.
 In this session, Sal will present research findings about the consequences of mindsets of both intelligence and willpower.
 She will then explore ways of increasing students’ motivation by fostering a growth mindset of ability and an unlimited mindset of willpower in the feedback we give to students.
 Sal Meyers is Professor of Psychology and Director of Faculty Development at Simpson College.
 She has authored a set of case studies designed to educate students about mindsets and to move them toward more productive mindsets.

-IToP welcomes psychology teachers from four-year colleges, community colleges, and high schools.
-As you can see from the agenda, November 7 will be a full day devoted to learning from our invited speaker and each other.
-There will also be an opportunity to exchange ideas and materials, see demonstrations and activities, view publishers’ exhibits, explore resources, and establish or renew relationships with other psychology teachers.
+IToP welcomes psychology teachers from four-year colleges, community colleges and high schools.
+As you can see from the agenda, November 4th will be a full day conference devoted to learning from our invited speaker and each other.
+There will also be an opportunity to exchange ideas and materials, see demonstrations and activities, explore resources and establish or renew a relationship with other psychology teachers.
 We hope to see you there!